What to do in Rome during August? The Essential Guide

 But don’t move too quickly!
 The hot weather of August is the perfect excuse to saunter along and make a real holiday of it.
 Most tourists will want to visit the Colosseum, Roman Forum and Palatine Hill as these are Rome’s major and most compelling archaeological sites.
 And while you’re there, it’s easy to pause under a shady tree and take it all in – or savor that picnic you brought along.

-Rome is a big, busy city and while the streets will be quieter in August, it’s also a great time to really relax in parks such as Villa Borghese or Villa Pamphilij, lose yourself in the Park of the Caffarella, or explore the Park of the Aqueducts (maybe go on a bike ride along the Ancient Appian Way).
+Rome is a big, busy city and while the streets will be quieter in August, it’s also a great time to really relax in parks such as Villa Borghese or Villa Pamphilij, lose yourself in the Park of the Caffarella, or explore the Park of the Aqueducts (maybe go on a bike ride or on a golf cart tour along the Ancient Appian Way).